afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 save.image(file = "stroop.RData")
 ```

 You may be surprised to notice how simple the code is.
 The only line that codes our model using `brm` is quite straightforward (if you're familiar with the specification grammar used by the `R` package `lme4`) and it directly maps the data to our hierarchical model.
-Note that I fit the trial-level effects with an exponentially-modified Gaussian distribution for the probability density $\mathcal D$ in our hierarchical model above.
+Note that I fit the trial-level effects with an exponentially-modified Gaussian distribution for the probability density \\(\mathcal D\\) in our hierarchical model above.
 This implementation may take a few hours (using within-chain parallelization would shorten the runtime), so leave your computer alone and come back later.

 Let's check the results and make sure all the chains behaved properly.
 The following code
 ```{r}